 Working circles are forming now and welcome new members.
 Here’s how to get involved:

-- Watch the video above or skim the transcript to understand the context
+- Watch the videos above or skim the transcripts to understand the context

 - Browse the lens briefs and find one that resonates